 Remove Shorts after X time open (Only when Trailing Stop-Short is enabled)

-Select the timeframe after you want short positions to be automatically removed.
+To use this setting, select the timeframe after you want short positions to be automatically removed.

 Do not buy back on loss